Results and Reporting Guide

 We offer all plans the opportunity to collect analytics with Paperform, however some features are restricted to selected pricing plans.
 All subscription plans have the ability to connect Paperform to Google Analytics, to learn more please see our guide here.

-Exclusively available with selected pricing plans, Paperform offers analytics and reporting features directly via your dashboard.
+Exclusively available with selected pricing plans, Paperform offers built-in analytics and reporting features directly via your dashboard.
 With these plans, you also have the option to use your own analytics scripts by following our guide here.

 All of our help center articles for "analytics" can be found here.